-The following information summarises undergraduate prizes awarded by the University.
+The following information summarises prizes awarded by the University.
 Prizes which are not specific to any School are listed under General.
 All other prizes are listed under the faculty, school or department in which they are awarded.
-Law prizes are awarded only for students enrolled in the LLB or Jurisprudence courses.

-Information regarding the establishment of new prizes may be obtained from the Enrolments and Assessment Section located on the Ground Floor of the Chancellery.
+Information regarding the establishment of new prizes may be obtained from the Student Information and Systems Office located on the Ground Floor of the Chancellery.